-One of the scary things about making the leap from property renter to property owner is the idea of maintenance and upkeep.
+One of the scary things about being a renter to homeowner is the idea of maintenance and upkeep.
 You’re no mechanic or repairman.
 You don’t know a socket wrench from a sheep ranch.
-And calling repairmen—how do you know you’re not going to get ripped off because of your lack of knowledge?
+And calling repairmen—how do you know you’re not going to get ripped off??
 One solution is the home warranty.
 These are often offered as part of the buyer’s incentive package when you are buying a home.

 What a home warranty is not: It’s not a blanket insurance policy against anything ever going wrong in your home.
 It’s not a permanent warranty.
 It does have exclusions.
 Before you purchase or accept a warranty, it’s good to know what the warranty is, what it covers, what it doesn’t and how it works.